-Emergency contraception is a type of birth control that can be used after unprotected sex.
+Emergency contraception is a type of birth control you can take after you have unprotected sex.
 Sometimes it’s referred to as the morning-after pill.
 There are two types commonly available: Plan B One-Step® (and others like it) and ella®.

 Both kinds of emergency contraception can be used up to five days after unprotected sex, but Plan B One-Step becomes less effective over time.
-You can buy Plan B One-Step without a prescription, but ella requires a prescription.
+You can buy some types of emergency contraception without a prescription, but other types do require a prescription.

 Do you have questions about emergency contraception?
 Click here to chat, or call 1-800-712-HELP to speak with a confidential, caring consultant about all your pregnancy options.